Computer: Networking and the Internet

 Computers have been used to coordinate information between multiple physical locations since the 1950s.
 The U.S. military's SAGE system was the first large-scale example of such a system, which led to a number of special-purpose commercial systems such as Sabre.

 In the 1970s, computer engineers at research institutions throughout the United States began to link their computers together using telecommunications technology.
 The effort was funded by ARPA (now DARPA), and the computer network that resulted was called the ARPANET.
-Logic gates are a common abstraction which can apply to most of the above digital or analog paradigms.
-The ability to store and execute lists of instructions called programs makes computers extremely versatile, distinguishing them from calculators.
-The Church–Turing thesis is a mathematical statement of this versatility: any computer with a minimum capability (being Turing-complete) is, in principle, capable of performing the same tasks that any other computer can perform.
-Therefore, any type of computer (netbook, supercomputer, cellular automaton, etc.) is able to perform the same computational tasks, given enough time and storage capacity.

 Artificial intelligence

 In the 20th century, artificial intelligence systems were predominantly symbolic: they executed code that was explicitly programmed by software developers.
 Machine learning models, however, have a set parameters that are adjusted throughout training, so that the model learns to accomplish a task based on the provided data.
 The efficiency of machine learning (and in particular of neural networks) has rapidly improved with progress in hardware for parallel computing, mainly graphics processing units (GPUs).
 Some large language models are able to control computers or robots.
 AI progress may lead to the creation of artificial general intelligence (AGI), a type of AI that could accomplish virtually any intellectual task at least as well as humans.